cgoulart35/GBot/README.md

 23. Set your preferred market sale timeout for market sales to be taken down.
 (Ex: GTRADE_MARKET_SALE_TIMEOUT_HOURS=3 if you want market sales to be taken down after 3 hours of no completed transaction.)
 24. Set your preferred minimum amount of time between random Storms minigames.
 (Ex: STORMS_MIN_TIME_BETWEEN_SECONDS=3600 if you want there to be at least 1 hour between each Storm.)
 25. Set your preferred maximum amount of time between random Storms minigames.
 (Ex: STORMS_MAX_TIME_BETWEEN_SECONDS=14400 if you want there to be at most 4 hours between each Storm.)
 26. Set your preferred amount of time for Storms-related messages to be deleted after.
-(Ex: STORMS_DELETE_MESSAGES_AFTER_SECONDS=600 if you want Storm-related messages to be deleted after 10 minutes.)
+(Ex: STORMS_DELETE_MESSAGES_AFTER_SECONDS=60 if you want Storm-related messages to be deleted after 60 seconds.)
 27. Verify all files have read/write/execute permissions.
 28. From the GBot directory, run 'docker-compose -f docker-compose-prod.yml up -d' to start the bot!